ArchiveTeam/grab-site/README.md

 	otherwise prevent your crawl from ever finishing.
 See below.

-*	an extensively tested default ignore set ([global](https://github.com/ludios/grab-site/blob/master/libgrabsite/ignore_sets/global)) as well as additional (optional) ignore sets for blogs, forums, etc.
+*	an extensively tested default ignore set ([global](https://github.com/ludios/grab-site/blob/master/libgrabsite/ignore_sets/global)) as well as additional (optional) ignore sets for forums, reddit, etc.

 *	duplicate page detection: links are not followed on pages whose content duplicates an already-seen page.